ngi-nix/summer-of-nix/README.md

 Don't worry if your profile doesn't perfectly align with the listed criteria:
 Showcase your passions and adjacent skills.
-We appreciate both potential and transferable experience.
+We appreciate both transferable experience and potential.

 <details><summary>Example application</summary>